cmatosbc/daedalus/README.md

-# Enhanced Array Object
+# Daedalus Enhanced Array Object

-A PHP library that provides an enhanced version of PHP's ArrayObject with additional features like type safety, event handling, immutability options, and a PSR-11 compliant dependency injection container.
+Daedalus is a powerful PHP library that provides advanced data structures and utilities for modern PHP applications.
+At its core, it offers an enhanced version of PHP's ArrayObject with additional features like type safety, event handling, immutability options, and a PSR-11 compliant dependency injection container.

+The library is designed with a focus on type safety, immutability, and event-driven architecture, making it an ideal choice for building robust and maintainable applications.

-## Why Use Enhanced Array Object?
+## Why Use Daedalus?

 This library is particularly useful in scenarios where you need robust array handling with type safety and change tracking.
 Here are some real-world use cases: